rabbitmq/rabbitmq-oauth2-tutorial/README.md

 This scenario explores the use case where JWT tokens may be signed by different asymmetrical signing keys.

 There are 2 ways to configure RabbitMQ with multiple signing keys:
-- We can either **statically** configure them via `rabbitmq.conf` as shown in the [plugin documentation page](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_backend_oauth2#variables-configurable-in-rabbitmqconf).
+- You can either **statically** configure them via `rabbitmq.conf` as shown in the [plugin documentation page](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_backend_oauth2#variables-configurable-in-rabbitmqconf).
-- Or we can do it **dynamically**, i.e, add signing keys while RabbitMQ is running and without having to restart it.
+- Or you can do it **dynamically**, i.e, add signing keys while RabbitMQ is running and without having to restart it.
 This alternative is explained in more detail in the section [About rotating JWT signing key](#about-rotating-jwt-signing-key).
-However, we are going to demonstrate it here as well.
+However, you are going to demonstrate it here as well.

-First we add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:
+First you add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:
 ```
 docker exec -it rabbitmq rabbitmqctl add_uaa_key legacy-token-2-key --pem-file=/conf/public-2.pem
 Adding UAA signing key "legacy-token-2-key" filename: "/conf/public-2.pem"
 ```

-And then we issue a token using the corresponding private key and use it to access the management endpoint `/api/overview`.
+And then you issue a token using the corresponding private key and use it to access the management endpoint `/api/overview`.

 ```
 make curl-with-token URL=http://localhost:15672/api/overview TOKEN=$(bin/jwt_token scope-and-extra-scope.json legacy-token-2-key private-2.pem public-2.pem)